Port San Antonio: History

 The closure of Kelly AFB resulted from the U.S. Department of Defense’s 1995 Base Closure and Realignment (BRAC) initiative.
 The base, which was first established in 1917 as Kelly Field, formally closed in August 2001.

 As realignment and closure of the Kelly assets began to occur between 1995 and 2001, the Greater Kelly Development Authority (GKDA) was created as a base development authority in accordance with Chapter 379B of the Texas Local Government Code.Rebranded as Port San Antonio in 2007, it is a political subdivision of the state of Texas.
 Its 11-member of board directors is appointed by each member of the San Antonio City Council.
 Jim Perschbach, Port San Antonio's President and CEO since 2018, oversees day-to-day activities.
-Chris Alderete has been Board Chair since 2019.
+Margaret Wilson-Anaglia currently serves as the Board Chair and has been a member of the Board of Directors since 2018.

-Though it is a public entity, the Port is operationally independent.
-It has no taxing authority nor does it receive operational funds from any governmental entity.
-Its annual income is obtained through various real estate activities—including leasing, property management and construction management within its footprint.
-Annual profits are re-invested to support further redevelopment and related economic development activities.
+Although it is a public entity, the Port operates independently.
+It lacks taxing authority and does not receive operational funds from any governmental entity.
+Its annual income is derived from diverse real estate activities, such as leasing, property management, and construction management within its jurisdiction.
+The annual profits are reinvested to support additional redevelopment projects and associated economic development endeavors.